- When we’re young, we often view people in their 20s or 30s as “old”; this idea of old, however, changes as we age.

 - Researchers reached this conclusion after studying half a million Americans; nearly 30,000 participants reported middle age starting around 30 years old.

 - Participants also reported an ideal age to live to: kids and young adults hoped to live into their 90s, while 30 and 40-year-olds hoped to live to age 88.

 - This study shows that what we consider to be old changes as we grow old ourselves; researchers say we realize that old age does not have to be a negative experience and so we are more open to it.

 My brother is four years older than me.
 He was a senior when I was a freshman in high school, and at the time, I felt significantly younger than him and his friends.
 They were soon-to-be adults about to embark on college and the world beyond.
 I, on the other hand, felt stuck with my boring 15-year-old life.

-I have approximately two weeks to become financially stable, get married, and have a baby to fulfill my 15-year-old self’s dreams.
-Yeah, that’s not going to happen.
+I often daydreamed about what life would be like as an 18-year-old.
+At 18, I’d have everything figured out: a clear career path, a newfound independence.
+And by 23, I’d be financially stable, married, and maybe even have a kid.
+Boy, was I in for a surprise.
 When I was just a teen, 23 sounded so old.
-I’ll surely be married and have a baby by then, I thought to myself.
+“I’ll surely be married and have a baby by then,” I thought to myself.
 But as I’ve gotten older, my idea of “old” has changed.
-And now that I’m on the brink of 23, I still feel so young.
-Thirty—on the other hand—is unmistakably old… at least in my present opinion.
-New research says this idea will probably change as well, due to our ever-changing perceptions of old age.
+Now, 30 is the new threshold for old.
+New research says this idea will probably change too, as our perceptions of old age are ever-changing.

 Chopik, W. J., Bremner, R. H., & Johnson, D. J. (2018, February 1).
 Age Differences in Age Perceptions and Developmental Transitions.
 Frontiers in Psychology.
 Retrieved on February 28, 2018 from https://www.frontiersin.org/articles/10.3389/fpsyg.2018.00067/full